tefkah/thesis-writing/Derivation of Landau Level Wavefunctions.md

 ctime: 20210223163417
 ---

-# derivation of landau level wavefunctions
+# Derivation of Landau Level Wavefunctions

 To find the wavefunctions of the landau levels, we need to set a [[gauge potential]] such that